quentinjamet/quentinjamet.github.io/publications.md

  - **Jamet, Q.**, Deremble, B., & Dewar, W. K. (In Prep).
 A Reference State Free Definition of Mixing Efficiency.

+ - Uchida, T., **Jamet, Q.**, Dewar, W. K., Balwada, D., Le Sommer, J., Penduff, T., Hogg, A., & Dewar, W.K.
+(In Prep).
+Is there a free lunch to the mesoscale eddy closure problem ?
+The thickness-weighted average perspective. *Journal of Advances in Modeling Earth Systems*.

  - **Jamet, Q.**, Ajayi, J., Le Sommer, J., Penduff, T., Hogg, A., & Dewar, W.K.
 (In Revision).
 On Energy Cascades in General Flows: A Lagrangian Application. *Journal of Advances in Modeling Earth Systems*.

  - **Jamet, Q.**, Deremble, B., Wienders, N., Uchida, T., & Dewar, W.K.
 (In Revision).
 On Wind-driven Energetics of Subtropical Gyres, *Journal of Physical Oceanography*.